zyro/hyde-x/README.md

     # Displays under the author name in the sidebar, keep it short.
     # You can use markdown here.
     tagline = "Your favourite quote or soundbite."

+    # Text for the top menu link, which goes the root URL for the site.
+    # Default (if omitted) is "Blog".
+    home = "Blog"

     # Metadata used to drive integrations.
     googleAuthorship = "Your Google+ profile ID"